Badgerati/Pode/docs/Tutorials/Authentication/Inbuilt/WindowsAD.md

 }
 ```

+!!!
+Tip
+    The authenticating user's credentials are disposed of after authentication.
+If you need to use the credentials for later use in routes from `$WebEvent.Auth.User`, pass the `-KeepCredential` switch on `Add-PodeAuthWindowsAd`.

 ## User Object

 The User object returned, and accessible on Routes, and other functions via `$WebEvent.Auth.User`, will contain the following information: